Crucible-team/Crucible/README.md

 wi::RenderPath3D myGame; // Declare a game screen component, aka "RenderPath" (you could also override its Update(), Render() etc. functions). application.ActivatePath(&myGame); // Register your game to the application.
 It will call Start(), Update(), Render(), etc. from now on...

-wi::scene::LoadModel("myModel.wiscene"); // Simply load a model into the current global scene wi::scene::GetScene(); // Get the current global scene
+wi::scene::LoadScene("myModel.wiscene"); // Simply load a model into the current global scene wi::scene::GetGlobalScene(); // Get the current global scene

 wi::scene::Scene scene2; // create a separate scene
-wi::scene::LoadModel(scene2, "myModel2.wiscene"); // Load model into a separate scene
+wi::scene::LoadScene(scene2, "myModel2.wiscene"); // Load model into a separate scene
-wi::scene::GetScene().Merge(scene2); // Combine separate scene with global scene
+wi::scene::GetGlobalScene().Merge(scene2); // Combine separate scene with global scene

 myGame.setFXAAEnabled(true); // You can enable post process effects this way...